section-engineering-education/engineering-education/content/articles/embracing-api-first-approach-beyond-product-designing/index.md

 Microservices architectures are so common to developers.
 They provide a different software development approach together with integration technologies, API management, and deployment technologies.
 This enables developers to create highly available, fault-tolerant systems.
 With API first, it is easier to carry out orchestration strategies, including load-balancing incoming requests, achieving redundancy of crucial elements, and automating the deployment of microservices.
 System redundancy and fail-safes such as [circuit breaker design patterns](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) ensure the continuation of system operations when a microservice fails.

 ### Why do developers need an API-first approach?
 More and more developers are joining their peers in applying an API-first approach to other use cases beyond building products.
 They are using an API-first approach to automate processes.
-The trend is taking root because an API-first approach brings value to developers in diverse ways, as you'll see below.
+An API-first approach brings value to developers in the following ways.
-- **Allowing development teams to work in parallel** - With an API-first approach, you can establish a contract.
+- **Allows development teams to work in parallel:** With an API-first approach, you can establish a contract.
 That is, you can create a contract between services followed by teams across the organization so that those teams can work on different phases of the API concurrently.
 So, developers can move on to the next API without necessarily waiting for update releases of an API.
 Also, they can test API dependencies and mock APIs (before deploying them) subject to the established API description documents.
-- **Ensuring good developer experiences** - Developers are the primary consumers of APIs.
+- **Ensures good developer experiences:** Developers are the primary consumers of APIs.
 Their experience is, therefore, of significant influence on the success of an API.
 The learning curve for API first approach is less steep because this strategy allows code reuse.
 This is important to creating a positive experience among the developers using APIs.
-- **Reducing development effort** - Imagine building a new API and writing code from scratch for every project.
+- **Reduces development effort:** Imagine building a new API and writing code from scratch for every project.
 This would cost you time and other resources.
 API-first approach allows you to reuse code and API on different projects, so you do not start from scratch.

 ### Why API is relevant to automation
 Cloud providers allow the usage of APIs to automate processes in the cloud.
 Automating without APIs is challenging, and increasing efficiency and maintaining consistent processes may not be possible.
 If you opt for manual processes, you should also be aware that you cannot similarly repeat processes.